Demolition support for local governments and companies

-The objective of demolition support is to help local governments to demolish buildings or structures that have fallen into disrepair, which are not being used and which are in danger of collapsing or are a fire hazard, and the renovation or transfer of which is not practical.
+The purpose of demolition aid is to support local governments or subdivisions under their control, state authorities administered by governmental authorities or legal persons governed by private law in the demolition of buildings and structures that have fallen out of use, and which are located on an immovable belonging to them, which are in danger of collapsing or represent a fire hazard, if the renovation or transfer of such buildings and structures is not expedient.

 - The functionality and safety of the living environment will improve.